nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

-# Nesa "Hack EE" Competition
+# Nesa "Hack EE" Contest

 Successfully hack Nesa's EE technology and win **$100,000 USDT** and a **job offer at Nesa.**